-The excitement of a new year, and ease with which we can desire change, often leads us to bite off way more than we can chew.
-It’s much better to focus on just a couple new habits — even better, just one.
+The excitement of a new year, and the ease with which we can desire change, often leads us to bite off way more than we can chew.
+It’s much better to focus on just a couple of new habits — even better, just one.
 And if you’re going to narrow it to just one, you might as well make it count.
-Identify something important that will give your new-habit-forming particular focus, and reap benefits in other areas of your life.
+Identify something important that will give your new habit-forming particular focus, and reap benefits in other areas of your life.
 Soul-strengthening “habits of grace” are precisely this.
 Going deeper in God’s Word, prayer, and your local church will produce an invaluable harvest.

 2. Make It Specific.

 Bible intake, prayer, and Christian community are likely too broad in and of themselves.
 Give it a more specific focus, like reading the whole Bible this year, or not just reading but daily meditating on a short passage or verse, or even just a word or phrase in context.
 Don’t keep it general at “prayer,” but make it more particular.
 Break it down into private prayer each morning, or bedtime prayer with your spouse or family, or punctuating your day with “constant prayer,” or some new prayer initiative as a community group or church.

 Maybe as the old year is coming to a close, you’re realizing how spotty your church commitment has been.
 You may see how thin your relationships are as a result.
 Resolve to deepen your commitment to not neglect to meet together “as is the habit of some” (Hebrews 10:25), whether that’s making Sunday mornings non-negotiable or prioritizing your midweek investment in life together.
 Resolve not to let silly last-minute excuses keep you from faithfully gathering with the body of Christ, which will be a priceless, long-term means of God’s grace both to you and through you, to others.